PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Neural Rendering as a Universal Pre-training Paradiagm

 \subsection{Outdoor Scenario}

-To further show the generalization ability of our pre-training paradigm, we also have applied our methodology to the outdoor scenario, where multi-view images and LiDAR point clouds are usually available.
+To further show the generalization ability of our pre-training paradigm, we also have applied our methodology to the multi-modal outdoor autonomous driving scenario, where multi-view images and LiDAR point clouds are both available.
 To make the pre-training method suitable for these inputs, we convert them into the 3D volumetric space.

 Specifically, for the LiDAR point clouds, we follow the same process in Sec.~\ref{sec:method_pipeline_overview} to augment the point clouds and voxelize the point features extracted by a 3D backbone.